 3.6 Where the Complainant has been directly affected by the alleged Misconduct, the Responding Officer will make reasonable efforts to notify the Complainant as to the process and results of the response to the Complaint, subject to confidentiality and the overall well-being of the University community.

 3.7 The Responding Officer and/or Senior Officer will refer the Complainant to the police and/or other support services as needed.
 The Responding Officer and/or Senior Officer will also refer the Respondent to support services if needed.

 4.0 Responding to Complaints and Setting Process

-4.1 The Responding Officer will determine whether the Complaint should be addressed through a Direct Investigation, Restorative Justice Process or a Formal Investigation.
+4.1 The Responding Officer will determine whether the Complaint should be addressed through a Direct Investigation, Restorative Resolution Process or a Formal Investigation.
 This must be done in consultation with the Senior Officer when the alleged Misconduct involves harm to self or others or the Respondent has been issued Sanctions beyond a written warning, discretionary sanction or loss of privileges in the past.
 The Responding Officer should always consult with the Senior Officer when there is uncertainty or novel issues being dealt with.

 4.3 In determining whether a Formal Investigation should take place, the Responding Officer (and Senior Officer if applicable) will consider whether:

 - There are multiple parties with varying accounts involved